Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### DATETIME$(n)

-Returns the date and time corresponding to the epoch number ‘n’ (number of seconds that have elapsed since midnight GMT on January 1, 1970).
+Returns the date and time corresponding to the epoch number ´n´ (number of seconds that have elapsed since midnight GMT on January 1, 1970).

 The format of the returned string is “dd-mm-yyyy hh:mm:ss”.
 Use the text